Krasiczyn Castle – updated 10 January 2023.

 Krasiczyn Castle is more of a palace come stately home than a castle and is beautifully photogenic, the kind of place where young girls dream of marrying their Prince Charming.
-Whitewashed walls, turrets and an arcaded courtyard all help to give Krasiczyn that Cinderella feeling, cue the scene with the glass slipper but lets leave out the ugly sisters!
+Whitewashed walls, turrets and an arcaded courtyard all help to give Krasiczyn that Cinderella feeling.

 Over the years, the castle has been owned by several noble Polish families and has been visited by many Polish kings.
 One of most precious elements of the complex is the chapel, located in the Divine Tower, which has been compared to the Sigismund’s Chapel in Krakow’s Wawel Cathedral.

 Krasiczyn Castle is surrounded by a picturesque park with a pond, which today is a popular location for weddings and other special events.

 Krasiczyn was used as an Army barracks during WWII, and it suffered from vandalism and looting but was renovated back to its former glory after the collapse of Communist system.

 In 2000, Krasiczyn was added to the association of hotels and restaurants located in historic buildings.
 The rooms are located in different parts of the castle complex.

 The hotel offers ensuite rooms with satellite TV & free Wi-Fi.
 Guests are provided with free private parking, a large garden with a designated BBQ area, a café and amenities such as bicycle rental.
 The Castle Restaurant serves Polish and International dishes.